kubernetes/kubernetes/docs/user-guide/node-selection/README.md

 ### Step Zero: Prerequisites

-This example assumes that you have a basic understanding of kubernetes pods and that you have [turned up a Kubernetes cluster](https://github.com/GoogleCloudPlatform/kubernetes#documentation).
+This example assumes that you have a basic understanding of Kubernetes pods and that you have [turned up a Kubernetes cluster](https://github.com/GoogleCloudPlatform/kubernetes#documentation).

 ### Step One: Attach label to the node